adoora-analytics/sales_data_pipeline/README.md

 # 📊 Sales Data Pipeline – ETL with Python & PostgreSQL

-This repository contains a small but realistic **ETL (Extract–Transform–Load) pipeline** for sales data, built as part of my Data Engineering learning track.
+This repository contains my **first data engineering project** : a simple but complete ETL (Extract–Transform–Load) pipeline for processing sales data.

-The pipeline reads raw CSV files, cleans and transforms the data, validates basic quality rules, and loads the result into a **PostgreSQL staging table**.
+The pipeline extracts raw CSV files, cleans and transforms them using Python, validates the data, and loads the results into a PostgreSQL **staging table** and an optional **data warehouse** built using SQL scripts.

+This project represents my starting point in data engineering, and I will continue improving it as I learn.

 ---